 Do Your Homework

 Before you do anything, do your research.
-Not only will your boss want to know the costs, the agenda, the speakers (past & current), etc., she’ll want to know what will be the ROI from your attendance.
+Not only will your boss want to know the costs, the agenda, the speakers (past & current), etc., they’ll want to know what will be the Return On Investment (ROI) from your attendance.
 If your company is going to invest in you by sending you to Emerge, they’re going to want something in return: for you and the company to become better as a result.
-So in addition to researching the event logistics (such as the in-person, virtual, and hybrid options), strategize how attending Emerge will benefit your specific career and company.
+So in addition to researching the event logistics, strategize how attending Emerge will benefit your specific career and company.

 Write a Proposal